Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

                          apt-get install -y wget python3-pip gnupg unzip protobuf-compiler automake libtool pkg-config curl jq

                  #.
 Execute the following commands **one by one** (do NOT copy-paste the entire block at once).
-For each command entered, ensure that the terminal doesn't return any error.
-If it does, carefully look at what the error is and fix it before moving to the next step; entering the next command without fixing a previous issue will break the installation process.
+Ensure that the terminal doesn’t return any error for each command entered.
+If it does, carefully look at what the error is and fix it before moving to the next step; entering the following command without fixing a previous issue will break the installation process.

                      .. code-block::